 What qualifications do the school's nutrition staff possess?

 Each school nutrition supervisor completes core training in nutrition, menu planning, quantity food preparation, purchasing and personnel and organization management.
 Supervisors must also continue training on a prescribed basis.
 All school nutrition staff members receive inservice training and other training and staff development designed by the school system.
-Training is based on the tasks and functions identified by the American School Food Service Association.
+Training is based on the tasks and functions identified by the School Nutrition Association.

 Why should my child buy lunch at school rather than bring it from home?